-Daybreak became my home, a safe place for exploration.
-My constant proclamations of, “There has to be more” landed me an invitation to Theodyssey.
+My obvious desire for “more” landed me an invitation to Theodyssey.
 I had no clue what was in store.
 My dark room was about to be interrupted.

 I began to realize that God viewed me quite different than how I thought.
-It did not make sense, but I desperately wanted to believe it.
 I was God’s beloved.
 No perfection required.
-Not even an expectation of striving to get as close as possible.

 The light was not just breaking through the cracks, but penetrating every nook and corner.
 Even the one that I hid from everyone.
 Could God’s love be strong enough to coexist with a memory that is drenched with shame?